Kansas Humane Society overrun by puppies

 WICHITA, Kan.
 (KSNW) – The Kansas Humane Society says it is overrun by puppies.

 As of 7 a.m.
-Thursday, the KHS had 37 puppies under the age of 6 months old.
+Thursday, the KHS had 37 puppies under the age of six months old.

 “We desperately need to move them so that we can continue bringing in puppies from our neighbors at Wichita Animal Services and the public,” the KHS said.